-The three-variant Clarity is one of Honda’s most advanced creations
+The Honda Clarity Plug-In Hybrid will start at $33,400

 Both models offer three driving modes called Normal, Econ, and Sport, respectively, while the hybrid lets the driver save the battery’s full charge for later.
 Inside, there’s room for five passengers in a spacious, well-lit environment with wood trim and aluminum-look accents.
 Unlike the Prius, the Clarity is available with Android Auto and Apple CarPlay.

 In the past, Toyota’s hybrids have always overshadowed rival models built by Honda.
 The company isn’t looking to beat the Prius in the sales race, but it hopes to sell 75,000 examples of the Clarity during the model’s first four years on the United States market.
-Pricing for the Clarity Electric and the Clarity Plug-In Hybrid will be released in the coming months.
+Pricing for the Clarity Electric has not been released yet, but the 2018 Clarity Plug-In Hybrid will start at $33,400 and go on sale December 1.

-Note: Update: We’ve added the MSRP for the 2018 Clarity Plug-In Hybrid.